TheJelmega/prog-lang/design/README.md

 ## 4.1.
 Packages [↵](#4-package-structure-)

-A package represents the upper level of the hierarchy of artifacts and the main unit of distribution.
+A package represents the upper level of a hierarchy of artifacts and the main unit of distribution.

 Packages themselves are not the direct result of compilation, but play an integral part if code organization, including how packages are 'imported'.
 A package can contain any number of artifacts, allowing allow related code to be shared as a single unit,